Boyman10/UnitTests/README.md

 = Test coverage

+## intelliJ

+> Run with Coverage

+ex: 100% on class 50% on methods 75% on lines

+## Maven

 https://www.baeldung.com/jacoco

 Put the plugin within plugins in build section without pluginManagement which could be set on a parent pom.